Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

-\phantomsection While the nonelementary bounds in Theorem \ref{expRGA} are enormous from a practical perspective, there are important compensating factors.
-As noted in Remark \ref{difftriangrmk}, other published versions of RGA use the same mechanism of recursive splitting and pseudodivision that blows up the bounds on ${\tt Triangulate}$ and hence on $\rgaexp$.
 In spite of RGA's apparently high worst-case complexity, it has nonetheless been used profitably in applications (p. \pageref{rgaapp}).
 Likewise, our experience (e.g., Sections \ref{lorenzex1}, \ref{lorenzex2}) shows that RGA has potential for studying algebraic invariants due to its systematic nature and universal results.

 More theoretically, the problem of getting a differential radical decomposition of an explicit system with nondifferential inequations is close in spirit to the \emph{non}-differential radical ideal membership problem.
 The \emph{effective Nullstellensatz} \cite{brownawell1987bounds} shows that radical ideal membership in polynomial rings over fields is strictly easier than general ideal membership in those rings.
 This opens the door for specialized approaches to radical ideal membership that outperform general \Grob basis methods in terms of asymptotic complexity.
 (M\"{o}ller and Mora \cite{MollerM84} adapted a previous example \cite{mayr1982complexity} to prove doubly exponential lower bounds for \Grob bases.
-In particular, they demonstrated ideals with generators of degree $d$ in $n$ variables such that \emph{all} \Grob bases using certain monomial orderings must have an element of degree doubly exponential in $n$ and polynomial in $d$.) \phantomsection Sz\'{a}nt\'{o} \cite{{Szanto97},{szanto1999computation}} developed a characteristic set method of singly exponential complexity (in $n$, polynomial in $d$) \cite{amzallag2019complexity} for radical ideal membership.
+In particular, they demonstrated ideals with generators of degree $d$ in $n$ variables such that \emph{all} \Grob bases using certain monomial orderings must have an element of degree doubly exponential in $n$ and polynomial in $d$.) \phantomsection As mentioned in Remark \ref{difftriangrmk}, Sz\'{a}nt\'{o} \cite{{Szanto97},{szanto1999computation}} developed a characteristic set method of singly exponential complexity (in $n$, polynomial in $d$) \cite{amzallag2019complexity} for radical ideal membership.
 (See also \cite{{BurgisserS09},{boulier2006well},{AubryLM99},{Kalkbrener94}}.)
 Sz\'{a}nt\'{o}'s method reduces radical ideal membership testing to checking whether polynomials pseudoreduce to zero modulo certain characteristic sets.
 (In fact, the theory is closely related to that of RGA.)